 Atlantic Lottery acts as a state-owned company for New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 In the first quarter of 2025, IGT reported that its revenue reduced 12% year-on-year to $583 million and saw a 93% revenue drop to $8 million from ongoing activities, affected by rebranding expenses and smaller jackpot activity across the US.

-Even so, IGT is still putting resources into technical and digital improvements, having taken a €1 billion ($1.1 billion) loan in March before the new Italian Lottery license contest, giving €500 million on purpose for this license only.
+Even so, IGT is still investing in technical and digital improvements, having taken a €1 billion ($1.1 billion) loan in March before the new Italian Lottery license contest, to allocate €500 million specifically for this license.
 IGT confirmed getting its iCAP Ready mark from the National Council on Problem Gambling in the same quarter.
-Rollout of IntelligenEVO plays a role in IGT’s strategy to improve lottery and gaming networks in international regulated markets, giving importance to cloud-based technology, security measures, and responsible gaming practice.
+The rollout of IntelligenEVO plays a key role in IGT’s strategy to enhance lottery and gaming networks in international regulated markets, emphasizing the importance of cloud-based technology, security measures, and responsible gaming practices.